 The office of general counsel provides legal advice to the Securities Division and assistance to the business and financial communities and securities practitioners.
-Its responsibilities include administrative rulemaking; drafting and monitoring legislation relevant to the Securities Division; administering the no-action (interpretive) letter program, the public education program, the in-house legal training program, and the duty officer program (response to public inquiries); and supervising and mentoring legal externs.
+Its responsibilities include administrative rulemaking; drafting and monitoring legislation relevant to the Securities Division; administering the no-action (interpretive) letter program, the in-house legal training program, and the duty officer program (response to public inquiries); and supervising and mentoring legal externs.
+For the first half of fiscal year 2003-04, the general counsel office was also responsible for the public education program.